Auditing Cash Balance is probably one of the quick audit procedures.

 Test the accuracy by agreeing the banks per listing with the GL’s per Trial balance.

-Ensure the completeness of Cash and Bank Accounts by agreeing the bank account listing with previous year testing workpapers.
-If its a first year audit, agree the total of all bank account balances to General ledger for testing completeness.
-Agreeing all the bank balances listed to the Trial balance and Bank statements confirms that listing is complete.
+Ensure the completeness of Cash and Bank Accounts by agreeing on the bank account listing with the previous year’s testing workpapers.
+If it’s a first-year audit, agree the total of all bank account balances to the General ledger for testing completeness.
+Agreeing all the bank balances listed to the Trial balance and Bank statements confirms that the listing is complete.

-Further, auditor needs to review the board minutes to understand if there are any bank accounts which are not there in listing.
+Further, the auditor needs to review the board minutes to understand if there are any bank accounts that are not there in the listing.

 Audit procedures for cash: